MFarazAnjum/Kualitee/README.md

 # kualitee

-Use below command to run the feature file without reporting behave Integration_Module/features/kualitee.feature
+Use below command to run the feature file without reporting:

+behave Integration_Module/features/kualitee.feature

 Use below command to generate allure report.